humansinstitute/nctool/doc/apiLayer.md

 |-------|----------|----------|----------------------------------------------|
 | npubs | string[] | No       | Array of Nostr public keys in `npub` format. |

+*Note:* The server uses these NPub keys to subscribe to relays with a `#p` tag filter on kind `30078` events, ensuring only messages addressed to these recipients are streamed.

 ```bash
 curl -X POST http://localhost:3000/stream/start \
   -H "Content-Type: application/json" \